dirtyhenry/tech-articles/_posts/2021-05-05-oauth-pkce-swift-secure-code-verifiers-and-code-challenges.md

 assertEqual(try! challenge(for: verifier), "E9Melhoa2OwvFrEMTJguCHaoeK1t8URWbuGJSstw-cM")
 ```

-And let's validate as well that we can create verifiers of lengthes that can
+And let's validate that we can create verifiers of lengths that can cover the
-cover the whole range:
+whole range:

 ```swift
 let codeVerifier43 = try 32